 “A phone call from Governor Quinn in Washington today is expected to set off the biggest wingding in Island history to celebrate Statehood Day.
 The Governor will ring Hawaii the minute the House passes the Statehood Bill.
 Since the Bill has already passed in the Senate, this will mean that Hawaii is in…Every church bell in town will begin pealing.
-Every ship in harbor will blow her whistle.
+Every ship in the harbor will blow her whistle.
 Most folks will do a little shouting of their own, and, of course, there’s nothing to stop you from hula-ing in the streets if you want to.”—The Honolulu Advertiser, March 12, 1959

 Thousands of Islands did, indeed, do a little “hula-ing” on that historic day 45 years ago.